 Basic Cooking Methods

-As rice is included in practically every cuisine around the world, it should come as no surprise that there are many different ways so cook it.
+As rice is included in practically every cuisine around the world, it should come as no surprise that there are many different ways to cook it.
 So then, what do we mean when we say “How to Cook Rice Perfectly?”
 That depends on both the type of rice and the technique one chooses to use.
 Everyone has their own tradition and each one is equally recommended:

 How to cook Brown Rice?

-Traditional boiling rice, a side that is so versatile it can be used to accompany any dish, is a simple rice cooked in a large amount of salted water and drained.
+Traditional boiling rice, a side that is so versatile it can be used to accompany any dish, is simple rice cooked in a large amount of salted water and drained.
 Use Mahatma® Whole Grain Brown Rice as a base for a recipe like this Burrito Rice Bowl.

 Rice for Paella